Vinette Robinson: Career

-In 2009 she played Josie Porritt in the BBC television series Hope Springs and appeared as newly qualified English teacher Helen Hopewell in eight episodes of Waterloo Roads fifth series.
+In 2009 she played Josie Porritt in the BBC series Hope Springs and appeared as newly qualified English teacher Helen Hopewell in eight episodes of the BBC school drama Waterloo Roads fifth series.
 From December 2009 to January 2010, she starred as the maid Florence in Hampstead Theatre's Darker Shores.
 In a Daily Telegraph review that rated the play only two stars, Charles Spencer commended Robinson's performance as having "a warmth and emotional openness".
 Kate Bassett for The Independent on Sunday also praised her, writing that she "copes admirably".
 In 2010 she starred as police sergeant Sally Donovan in the BBC series Sherlock, continuing her role in the second and third series that aired in January 2012 and December 2013/January 2014.

-In 2011 Robinson appeared in Philip Ridley's Tender Napalm, for which she received a "Best Female at The Offie" award.
+In 2011 Robinson appeared in Philip Ridley's Tender Napalm, receiving The Offie for Best Female.
 She then went on to play Ophelia in The Young Vic's production of Hamlet, for which she received the Clarence Derwent Award.
 Her role as Ophelia led to her inclusion in the New York Times Magazine article "Titans of the Stage".
 In 2016 she appeared in Hated in the Nation, an episode of the anthology series Black Mirror.

-In October 2018, Robinson appeared in the Doctor Who episode "Rosa", as civil rights campaigner Rosa Parks.
+In October 2018, Robinson appeared in the Doctor Who episode "Rosa", portraying civil rights campaigner Rosa Parks.
 It was her second appearance in Doctor Who, following her portrayal of the character Abi Lerner in the 2007 episode "42".
 In 2019 Robinson appeared briefly in Star Wars: The Rise of Skywalker as a pilot who receives a same-sex kiss, a first for the film franchise.

 She appeared in the 2021 one-take film Boiling Point for which she received critical acclaim, as well as the BIFA for Best Supporting Actress.
 She portrays a sous chef to an insolent, alcoholic head chef over the course of one hectic night at a busy restaurant.